chef-boneyard/inspec-vmware/README.md

 This repository contains a collection of InSpec resources used to interact with the VMware platform.

+> This resource pack requires an InSpec version greater than `2.3.34`

 ## Using this Resource Pack

 In order to use the resources in this resource pack you must declare the dependency in your InSpec profile.